Charles E W Bean, Diaries, AWM38 3DRL 606/49/1 - July 1916 - Part 6

 of Mametz Wood but not near

-any battery.
+any batty.
 It seemed to me tt

 they were shelling blindly.